Model-agnostic search of gravitational wave echoes in LVK data: Performance validation on real data

 Figure~\ref{fig:notchcompare} compares the log Bayes factor distributions obtained from real data around GW150914 with and without notch filtering.
 The longest duration case is chosen to illustrate the effect of notching, as this duration is representative of the actual search.
 After notch filtering, the background distribution (orange histograms) obtained with the old likelihood shows a significant reduction in the number of high log Bayes factor outliers compared to the non-notched case (gray histograms), in agreement with our earlier findings~\cite{Ren:2021xbe}.
 In contrast, when employing the new likelihood (blue histograms), the difference between the notched and non-notched cases becomes less pronounced, demonstrating that the coherent phase combination inherent to the new likelihood already suppresses most line-induced contamination.
 Nevertheless, notch filtering still removes a few residual outliers for this case; therefore, to ensure robustness, we retain the notch step in all analyses of real data.
 Overall, for both likelihoods, background distributions of the log Bayes factor after notching remain relatively stable for different time durations considered here and match the corresponding Gaussian results~\cite{Wu:2023wfv}.

 Next, we perform injection tests on real data.
-For comparison with the Gaussian-noise results, we adopt a representative benchmark echo waveform used in Ref.~\cite{Wu:2023wfv}.
-Specifically, for the generic form in Eq.~(\ref{eq:echoeff}), we choose a constant reflectivity $\mathcal{R}_{\mathrm{wall}}(\omega)=0.99$ and set $h_{\mathrm{eff}}(\omega)=h_{\mathrm{RD}}(\omega)$, where $h_{\mathrm{RD}}$ represents the ringdown excitation of the dominant $l = m = 2$ fundamental mode \cite{Maggio:2019zyv}.
-The frequency-domain representation of the injected waveform is shown in Figure~\ref{fig:waveform}.
+For comparison with the Gaussian-noise results, we adopt the representative benchmark echo waveform shown in Figure~\ref{fig:waveform}, which has also been studied in Ref.~\cite{Wu:2023wfv}.
 This waveform is injected into the same $150$ independent noise realizations used in the background study.
 The injection amplitude is adjusted to yield an optimal network \ac{SNR} of approximately 16 for a duration of $T=49$s.
 In this configuration, the signal contains approximately $200$ echo wavelets, and the ringdown component has an \ac{SNR} of about $6$.
-For the injection, we set the sky location to right ascension $\alpha=1.68$\,rad, declination $\delta=-1.21$\,rad and \ac{GMST}$=9.383$\,hour, yielding $\phi_{HL,0}\sim 0$ and $\Delta t_{HL,0}=7.4$\,ms. This corresponds to the special scenario in which the relative phase $\phi_{HL,0}$ differs significantly from $\pi$---the value expected if the two LIGO detectors were oriented exactly 90 degree apart.
+For the injection, we set the sky location to right ascension $\alpha=1.68$\,rad, declination $\delta=-1.21$\,rad and \ac{GMST}$=9.383$\,hour, yielding $\phi_{HL,0}\sim 0$ and $\Delta t_{HL,0}=7.4$\,ms. This corresponds to the special scenario in which the relative phase $\phi_{HL,0}$ differs significantly from $\pi$---the value expected if the two LIGO detectors were oriented exactly 90 degrees apart.

 Figures~\ref{fig:violininj} and \ref{fig:posterior1}, together with Table~\ref{tab:injectResult}, summarize the Bayesian search results for the injection tests as a function of signal duration $T$.
 To capture the average inference behavior in real detector noise, we show overall posterior distributions obtained from $150$ noise realizations.
 These overall posteriors are constructed by concatenating posterior samples from all noise realizations with equal weights~\cite{Breschi:2022ens,Wu:2023wfv}.